EvanMarshallj/EvanMarshallj.github.io/index.md

 >* Work with students in learning and understanding the material in various first- and second-year computer science courses.
 >* Arranging times to meet with students, preparing material prior to meeting to ensure preparation, and completion of time sheets with signatures from students.

+**Online Agent, Rapid RTC** August 2018 - October 2020
+>* Concierge online chats with customers of vehicle dealerships across Canada.
+>* Provided customer service by determining the client’s needs, and connecting them with the appropriate department (sales, service, parts).
+>* Achieved high quality assurance scores based on customer service abilities.
+>* Gained a deep knowledge of the Canadian automotive, power sport, heavy equipment and trailer industry.

 **Administrative Support, Department of Sustainable Development, Winnipeg** Summer 2017
 >* General office filing duties